Ludovix9070/SOA-ReferenceMonitor/README.md

    ```bash
    sudo make run
    ```
 At the beginning, all these operations require a default user **password** as input.
+It's recommended to change the password as soon as possible.

 ## Testing ##
 To test the reference monitor, move to the directory **./reference-monitor/user/test** and execute the following commands: